 MUNOZ: Software obsolescence is a big problem, right.

 MUNOZ: What if we didn't have the Mac Classic 2 and that was the only piece of hardware that the program could run on?

-CORNISH: All of this is critical to preserving these materials for historians, biographers and researchers.
+CORNISH: All of this is critical to preserving these materials for historians, biographers, researchers.
 Munoz tells us that we've passed the point where most collections will come in as paper.
-Now librarians must prepare for most collections to be digital.
+Now, librarians must prepare for most collections to be digital.

 CORNISH: Does it feel as though this information is somehow more than getting boxes and boxes of letters?

 MUNOZ: I think the level - so, like, in the computer system, right, everything is time-stamped and tracked in very precise ways.
 And so, it really keeps a more complete and integrated picture of someone's sort of working life.
 So things like being able to reconstruct what someone was doing on a computer, you know, what if we had Shakespeare's hard drive, we could tell a lot more about the kinds of things he was - like, what was he, you know, reading on the Internet while doing "Macbeth?"